j2store/userguide/upgrade_free_to_pro.md

-#Upgrade J2store Free version to Core version
+#Upgrade J2store Free version to Pro version

 You can check which version of J2store you are using.
 Just Go to J2store > Dashboard where you can find the version of J2store.
 Please refer the image below.